Why Predictive Maintenance (PDM)?

 You’ll want to assess your current situation.
 SEAM Group offers a maintenance reliability assessment to look at the entire footprint of your asset management program.
 We provide an analysis to define the current state of your asset management program.
 Once the assessment is completed, we develop a strategic asset management plan to get better control of your program.

 After you assess your current situation, you’ll want to identify key focus areas.
 You’ll take the report from your assessment and map out a multi-year strategic asset management plan that takes you to the state of a controlled proactive maintenance program.
 From here, you’ll want to get to a continuous improvement stage where you’re improving equipment performance.

 Next, you’ll want to develop a business case, which then helps you create a prioritized plan.
 This helps you to project or calculate the financial effect of failures in your equipment.
-By extracting information from work orders and other sources, you can determine how much downtime you’re experiencing as well as your maintenance costs and overall equipment quality.
+By extracting information from work orders and other sources, you can determine how much downtime you’re experiencing, your maintenance costs, and overall equipment quality.

-By developing this business case, you can project the benefits or added productivity as well as project the implementation costs.
+By developing this business case, you can project the benefits or added productivity and implementation costs.
 This also helps you justify the costs of a maintenance plan by determining the savings.

 Develop a Course of Action

-Once you’ve determined equipment criticality, you have to decide whether PdM is applicable.
+Once you’ve determined equipment criticality, you must decide whether PdM is applicable.
 If not, you can apply other maintenance strategies.
 If so, does PdM technology provide a cost-effective means to address primary failure modes?
 If yes, then you should implement PdM.